evolvingstuff/vdw2/content/posts/50-ng-level-of-vitamin-d-proven-to-fight-many-diseases-whittle.md

 │   inner_content: `((Vitamin D Cofactors in a nutshell|When taking &gt;4,000 IU daily for &gt;1 year, co-factors such as Magnesium and Vitamin K2 are important))`
 │   depth: `1`
 │   children:
-│   ├── LocalLinkNode
+│   ├── AliasedLocalLinkNode
 │   │   full_match: `((Vitamin D Cofactors in a nutshell|When taking &gt;4,000 IU daily for &gt;1 year, co-factors such as Magnesium and Vitamin K2 are important))`
 │   │   inner_content: `Vitamin D Cofactors in a nutshell|When taking &gt;4,000 IU daily for &gt;1 year, co-factors such as Magnesium and Vitamin K2 are important`
-│   │   page: `Vitamin D Cofactors in a nutshell|When taking &gt;4,000 IU daily for &gt;1 year, co-factors such as Magnesium and Vitamin K2 are important`
+│   │   page: `Vitamin D Cofactors in a nutshell`
 │   │   children:
 │   │   ├── TextNode
 │   │   │   full_match: `Vitamin D Cofactors in a nutshell|When taking &gt;4,000 IU daily for &gt;1 year, co-factors such as Magnesium and Vitamin K2 are important`